fizx/drupal-apachesolr/README.txt

 it may take a few minutes between running cron and when the new content is visible in search.

-Enable blocks for facets at Administer > Site building > Blocks.
+Enable blocks for facets first at Administer > Site configuration > Apache Solr > Enabled filters, then position them as you like at Administer > Site building > Blocks.

 Troubleshooting
 --------------